james-siteclick/offline-chat/readme.md

 The backend uses Node.js and Fastify, with Drizzle ORM and Postgres.

-The frontend uses React with Zustand.
+The frontend uses Vite, React and Zustand for state management.
 State is persisted in LocalStorage, and a background sync identifies state that needs updating from the backend.
 This can be observed by running 2 windows concurrently and adding/removing chat rooms.

 Yet to be implemented:

 - Messages
 - Proper authentication (a JWT token is obtained, but this is not added in HTTP requests or verified in the backend)
 - Clearing all local storage state on logout

+Working:

+- Login
+- Logout
+- Add Chat Room with background syncing
+- Delete Chat Room with background syncing

 ## 1. Clone the repository